 Stack the calibrated light frames to produce a final FITS-format file, then save a copy in TIFF format for final processing in Photoshop or GIMP.

-Imaging the globular cluster M13
+Step-by-step: imaging globular cluster M13

 To ensure that your mount tracks the sky as accurately as possible and to help your Go-To system to locate objects first time, make sure that you carry out an accurate polar alignment.